41 Kitchen Organizing Ideas You Won’t Believe You’ve Lived Without

 An empty rectangular tissue box makes a convenient plastic-bag dispenser; simply thumbtack it to the inside of a cabinet door.
 It's one of our favorite thrifty kitchen storage ideas.

 To optimize your storage space, embrace the open shelving trend.
 And don't miss these other kitchen design upgrades that only look expensive.

 Wooden magazine holders make for clever kitchen storage.
 Use as many as you need to organize aluminum foil, parchment paper, freezer bags, and more.

 Clear plastic bins are great for keeping pantry, refrigerator, and freezer tidy while ensuring everything remains in sight.
 These bins are BPA-free and feature built-in handles.

 Butcher block counters look amazing, but they do take care—and you still will need a cutting board.
-Here’s what you need to know when choosing countertop material.

 Get produce off the counter